lizdebiase/agile/README.md

 <font color="red">This is some text!</font>

 # 3.Environments
-The following three environments were used, and provisioned using **AWS**.
+The following three environments were used, and provisioned using **FedRAMP certified AWS**.

 + **Developer Integration Environment:** This environment was used for testing and integration by all the developers.
 In this environment, all the code is validated using automated unit test cases and then integrated. [https://dhsdev.spinsys.com](https://dhsdev.spinsys.com/dhsweb "Dev Environment")